 “It’s a promise, soldier.
-I didn’t help rebuild Stormwind to watch the new guards take advantage of young people.
-He’s a mage and clearly this teleportation was an accident.
+I didn’t help rebuild New Stormwind to watch the guards take advantage of young people.
+He’s a mage.
+Clearly this teleportation was an accident.
 Otherwise, grand jailer, why would the boy remain in that cell when he could simply snap himself to the tower?”

 The jailer mulled this over for a moment, but seemed defeated.
 “I suppose we could release him, if you promise us that you’ll bring him to the Keep for his trial?”

 “Oh, that I can do,” Maron said firmly.
 “Now, if you don’t mind?”

 The jailer hesitated for just a moment longer, and then nodded.
 “Yes, of course, no point in jailing him just yet.”